 The leaves are both basal and stem, both similar in shape but the upper leaves much smaller.
-Leaves are kidney shaped with 3 to 5 palmate lobes, ranging from shallow to deep on the basal leaves.
-The margins of the lobes have large blunt teeth or secondary lobes.
+Leaves are overall kidney shaped but with 3 to 5 palmate lobes, ranging from shallow to deep on the basal leaves.
+The margins of the lobes have large blunt teeth or you could call them secondary lobes.
 Basal leaves and stem leaves are stalked, with the stem leaves, being alternate, and having more slender lobes, whereas smaller leaves are on the flowering stems and are usually sessile with just 3 linear lobes.
 Basal and lower stem leaves have truncate or heart-shaped bases.
 All leaves are smooth, green and fleshy.

 Inflorescence: Flowers are usually solitary and stalked at the tip of stems.

 The flowers are 5-parted, about 1/3 inch across, with 3 to 5 (usually 5) yellow petals with rounded tips, 3 to 5 yellow green sepals with triangular tips that are at least as long as the petals, if not slightly longer, but they reflex downward, whereas the petals spread outward.
-Stamens number 10 to many, have yellow anthers, and surround the green receptacle composed of numerous pistils without styles.
+Stamens number 10 to many, have broad yellow anthers, and surround the green receptacle composed of numerous pistils without styles.
 The nectaries of the flower are right on the base of the petals.
 A true corolla is lacking.
 The central receptacle elongates at maturity as the petals drop away.
 Sepals are not persistent.

 Seed: Fertile flowers produce a cluster of dry brown achenes on the elongated central receptacle that are flat, smooth and kidney shaped, 1-1.2 × 0.8-1 mm in size, with a short triangular beak.
 Buttercup seeds need some cold stratification for germination, at least 30 days and some species require 60 days.